 Research data and Source Code

-For sharing of research data The University of Helsinki recommends CC 0 license, where the author gives up all copyrights in order to advance open science.
+For sharing of research data the University of Helsinki recommends license which is open as possible.
 It has to be noted, however, that when material is used in research, the guidelines on good research practice should be followed, that is, the sources and authors should be named.

 CC BY is the most popular license for open publishing.
 The license requires that others who use your work must give you credit the way you request, but they can share your work and modify it freely, eg. text can be translated.
-Nevertheless, all modifications must be indicated and there has to be a link or reference to the original work.
+Nevertheless, all modifications must be indicated and there has to be a link to the license and reference/linki to the original work.
 The CC BY license enables maximum distribution, long-term preservation independent of publishers and utilization for digital research such as data mining.
-The use of the license is also recommended by the University of Helsinki Principles of Open Publishing and the consortium of research funders cOAlition S. CC BY is also used by many publishers, such as Springer.
+The use of the license is also recommended by the University of Helsinki Principles of Open Publishing and the consortium of research funders cOAlition S. The Academy of Finland is part of cOAlitonS and Academy requires (since 1 January 2021 funded research) the use of Creative Commons Attribution (CC BY) 4.0 for peer reviewed articles but deviations from this requirement is possible in the following cases:

-Sharing research data is a bit different from sharing publications, because the ownership has to be cleared before sharing, and subsequent use (such as data mining) is facilitated by a maximally open license.
+Sharing research data is a bit different from sharing publications, because legal issues has to be cleared before sharing, and subsequent use (such as data mining) is facilitated by a maximally open license.
 Therefore giving up the copyright (CC 0 license) is recommended for sharing research data and metadata.
 Previous versions (before 4.0) of the Creative Commons license are not recommended for sharing research data.

 Below are the most important Creative Commons licenses.
 Practical examples of their use can be found here in Creative Commons webpage.